agustinosputri/agustinosputri.github.io/projects.md

 </ul>
 </div>

-Over the past five years in higher education, museums, and cultural institutions, I have helped produce a variety of projects to deepen public and scholarly engagement with digital materials.
-This portfolio shares a sampling of my current and past projects, from tools to exhibitions.
+Over the past few years in education, language learning, civic engagement, and technology, I have helped produce a variety of projects in related to education.
+This portfolio shares a sampling of my current and past projects.

 ## Current Projects